Mnuchin’s loyalty to Trump could end with painful setback as president shreds stimulus deal

 Trump has also repeatedly berated Mnuchin, fuming at his treasury secretary over small-business aid that went to the Los Angeles Lakers and launching into an explosive tirade over Federal Reserve Chair Jerome H. Powell.
 Mnuchin in 2017 recommended to the president the selection of Powell.

-Lawmakers on Capitol Hill believed these tensions had largely blown over with Trump focused in recent weeks on the 2020 election.
+Lawmakers on Capitol Hill assumed these tensions had largely blown over with Trump focused in recent weeks on the 2020 election.
 Senior negotiators were led to believe Mnuchin was speaking on behalf of the president in talks over a long-awaited stimulus package earlier this month, according to multiple people close to the negotiations.

 But signs emerged even during the latest round of negotiations that, in retrospect, may have indicated the president could tank the agreement.